 by Lawrence Wilson, MD

-This is the opposite of the truth and may be the most ignored cause of
+the opposite of the truth and may be the most ignored cause of disease next to

 This article discusses the great need for sleep, the many benefits of sleep, the harm that occurs when one does not get enough rest and sleep, and finally how to sleep better.
 Let us examine why each person today needs much more rest and sleep than in past generations.